liuye744/SimpleAuth/README.md

 public class MyController {
 }
  ```
- Note: If you have more than one AutoAuthHandler, you can write the comment @IsAuth (authentication = {KeyAutoAuthHandler1.class, KeyAutoAuthHandler2.class}) like this.
+ Note: If you have more than one AutoAuthHandler, you can write the comment @IsAuth (authentication = {KeyAutoAuthHandler1.class, KeyAutoAuthHandler2.class}) like this.the param of authentication also can write Bean name
  These classes will run permission checks in sequence.
  Or add a class that inherits from AutoAuthHandlerChain and add all Handler to it.
  ```